-We have pulled together some useful links for people in York.
+We’ve pulled together some useful links for people in York.

 Please let us know if there’s other key organisations or information we could include.